elucian/bee/syntax/overview.md

 * Primitive data types are references to native types,
 * Type inference will create primitive data types,
+* Using print with type A, W and U will create a symbol,
+* Using print with L will output 0 and 1,

 ## Constant Literals